 How to identify Roundscale Spearfish

 Roundscale spearfish look similar to white marlins.
+In fact, they were once thought to be the same species.
 To tell the difference between the two fish, anglers should look at their vent positioning, scale shape, and the length of the long curved bones on the throat area.
 The scale shape in white marlins is unremarkable, whereas scales in roundscales are round and curved at the base.
 White marlins have markings on their dorsal fin, whereas these marking are absent on roundscales.

 Where to catch Roundscale Spearfish